mattshardlow/TM4NS/corpus/Readme.md

 An example is given below:

-  T1    Ionic_Current 82 94    leak current
+  "T1    Ionic_Current 82 94    leak current"

  - T1            is the term identifier (field 1)
  - Ionic_Current is the category identifier (field 2, subfield 1)